francerz/php-http-utils/README.md

 PHP HTTP Tools
 =======================================

-PHP HTTP Tool kit that brings common functionality in a standarized way, supporting PSR-7 and PSR-17 standards.
+PHP HTTP Tool kit that brings common functionality in a standard way, supporting PSR-7 and PSR-17.

 Installation
 ---------------------------------------